Institute for Historical Review: Journal of Historical Review

 The IHR published the Journal of Historical Review, which its critics - including the Anti-Defamation League, the Danish Center for Holocaust and Genocide Studies, and other scholars, such as Robert Hanyok, a National Security Agency historian - accused of being pseudo-scientific.
 Hanyok described IHR as "a well-known forum for that faction of scholars and researchers associated with a movement known as 'Holocaust denial'".

 Jonathan Petropoulos wrote on The History Teacher that the "[journal] is shockingly racist and antisemitic: articles on 'America's Failed Racial Policy' and anti-Israel pieces accompany those about gas chambers...
 They clearly have no business claiming to be a continuation of the revisionist tradition, and should be referred to as 'Holocaust Deniers'."

 Weber was the editor of JHR from 1992 to 2002, when the JHR ceased publication.
 Since 2002, the IHR's main method of spreading its message has been through its website IHR Update and by e-mail.

+Bradley Smith and the CODOH

+In 1987, Bradley R. Smith, a former media director of the Institute for Historical Review, founded the Committee for Open Debate on the Holocaust (CODOH).
+In the United States, CODOH has repeatedly attempted to place advertisements questioning whether the Holocaust happened, especially in college campus newspapers.